-- 1. A Request must be lodged with GTA and the filing fee paid by the Claimant, on or before twelve (12) months after the expiration date for performance of the contract(s) otherwise any claim is deemed to be waived and absolutely barred unless a GTA Arbitration Tribunal extends the time for commencing arbitration (Rule 16.2 GTA Trade Rules). - 2.
+- A Request must be lodged with GTA and the filing fee or Small Claim Fee paid by the Claimant, on or before twelve (12) months after the expiration date for performance of the contract(s) otherwise any claim is deemed to be waived and absolutely barred unless a GTA Arbitration Tribunal exercises its discretion to extend the time for commencing arbitration. - 2.
 A Party wishing to commence a Process under these Rules ("the Claimant") shall send to GTA (with copy to the other party(s) to the dispute) a written Request containing or accompanied by the following: - a.
 The type of Process requested; - b.
-The names, addresses (postal and email), telephone numbers (if known) of the Parties to the dispute and of their legal representatives (if known);
+The names, addresses (postal and email), telephone numbers (if known) of the Parties to the dispute and of their legal representatives (if known); - c.

-- c.
 A brief statement describing the nature and circumstances of the dispute and specifying the claims advanced by the Claimant against another Party to the dispute ("the Respondent"), including the amount involved; - d.
 A copy of the contractual documentation which demonstrates the incorporation of the GTA Trade Rules or Dispute Resolution Rules; - e.
-Any agreement between the Parties or proposal regarding the procedure for Arbitration or other Process; - 3.
-Unless otherwise stated in these Rules, the date of receipt by GTA of the Filing Fees shall for all purposes be the date on which the Process has commenced. - 4.
-Following receipt of the Request, GTA will issue a Notice of Dispute, a tax invoice for both the Administration and Process Fee and a list of the GTA Approved Arbitrators to the Parties from which the Parties must nominate an Arbitrator (as appropriate). - 5.
-Following receipt of the relevant fees and a signed Contract for Arbitration from: - a. both Parties in the case of a Voluntary Fast Track Arbitration; or - b. the Claimant (in the case of a Full or Mandatory Fast Track Arbitration)
+Any agreement between the Parties or proposal regarding the procedure for Arbitration or other Process;

+3. Unless otherwise stated in these Rules, the date of receipt by GTA of the Filing Fees or Small Claim Fee shall for all purposes be the date on which the Process has commenced.

+4. Following receipt of the Request, GTA will issue a Notice of Dispute, tax invoices if applicable for Administration and Process Fees and for Full arbitrations a list of the GTA Approved Arbitrators.

+5. Following receipt of the relevant fees and a signed Contract for Arbitration from:

+- a. both Parties in the case of a Voluntary Fast Track Arbitration; or - b. the Claimant (in the case of an Expert Determination, Small Claims, Mandatory Fast Track or Full Arbitration)

-GTA will administer the Process pursuant to the Rules of the relevant Process.
+6. GTA will administer the Process pursuant to the Rules of the relevant Process.